rust-lang/book/nostarch/chapter09.md

 variant, and `E` represents the type of the error that will be returned in a failure case within the `Err` variant.
-Because `Result` has these generic type parameters, we can use the `Result` type and the functions defined on it in many different situations where the successful value and error value we want to return may differ.
+Because `Result` has these generic type parameters, we can use the `Result` type and the functions defined on it in many different situations where the success value and error value we want to return may differ.

 Let’s call a function that returns a `Result` value because the function could